 Additionally, this employee must also be making decisions independently more than 50% of the time.

-When it comes to exempt vs. non-exempt employees, title and even whether or not you work in an office doesn’t matter.
-What matters is what you’re being paid and the responsibilities of your job.
+When it comes to exempt vs. non-exempt employees, title and even whether or not you work in an office doesn’t technically matter.
+What matters is what you’re being paid and the actual responsibilities of your job.

 Let’s take a retail department store for instance.